drmartinezrabert/EcoSysEM/README.md

 > CSP can only be calculated for one metabolism (and specific compound) at a time.
 > When required, non-standard Gibbs free energy and uptake rates can either be given as float (or list of floats) or set to None.
 > In the second case, ThSA.getDGr() and KinRates.getRs() will be called upon through given parameters (temperature, pH, etc.).
-> Resulting CSPs can be exported in an Excel document.
+> Resulting CSPs can be exported into an Excel document.

 ### CSP.getPcat &nbsp;&nbsp;&nbsp;&nbsp; <sup><sub>[🔽 Back to Function Navigation](#function-navigation)</sub></sup>
 <!-- fct description -->